-The pro-life charity LIFE has expressed dismay and disappointment following the House of Lordsq irresponsible vote in favour of mitochondrial donation, or %bree-parent IVF+, last night.
+The pro-life charity LIFE has expressed utter dismay and disappointment following the House of Lordsq irresponsible vote in favour of mitochondrial donation, or three-parent IVF+, last night.
 The Lords voted 260-48 against an amendment moved by Lord Deben which would have stopped the government from authorising mitochondrial transfer until its safety and effectiveness had been properly established.

-This is an irresponsible leap into the unknown.
+A LIFE spokesman, Niall Gooch, said: % is an irresponsible leap into the unknown.
 There are fundamental ethical problems with these techniques, related to the destruction of embryos and with the manipulation of human beings.
 But there are also huge unanswered questions about whether pronuclear transfer and maternal spindle transfer will actually work as intended without significant long-term side-effects.
-We are talking here about irreversible genetic modification of human individuals.
+We are talking here about irreversible genetic modification of human individuals which could have long-term effects on the whole human race.
 In 2003, a research project in China, the Zhang study, tried pro-nuclear transfer in humans for the first time.
 It failed.
-The three children conceived as a result all died, one from abortion and the other two because they were born prematurely.
+The three children conceived as a result all died.
 Key experimental work in primates has yet to be completed.

-In addition, Lord Deben was right to raise questions in the Lords about whether three-parent babies are permitted by EU law.
+% addition, Lord Deben was right to raise questions in the Lords about whether three-parent babies are permitted by EU law.
 His points have still not been properly answered, despite the concerns of top lawyers.
-44 MEPs have written to the British government expressing concern about legalisation.
+Furthermore, 44 MEPs have written to the British government expressing concern about legalisation, and have been totally ignored.

-No-one seems to have given any thought to the demands that mitochondrial donation makes on women.
+Mo-one seems to have given any thought to the demands that mitochondrial donation makes on women.
 It was largely men who spoke in favour of the procedure in the Lords, but it is women, often poor or vulnerable women, who will be lured into %elling+their eggs.
 Eggs for research have to be extracted from women through an arduous and potentially dangerous process.
-It is women who will bear the possible dangers of being born after mitochondrial donation, or of carrying a child conceived that way, and women who may face the crushing disappointment if mitochondrial donation does not work as hoped.
+It is women, and their partners, who may face crushing disappointment if mitochondrial donation does not work as hoped, and women who will have to carry a child which might suffer serious disease, and who might undergo a subsequent abortion.

-Britain has marched off a bioethical cliff with this vote.
-While we sympathise with those affected by mitochondrial disease, there are some things that we shouldnot do no matter how good the end result.
-And of course there are no guarantees that it will even work.
-The last massively hyped so-called advance in assisted reproduction. hybrid embryos. has come to nothing.
-The field is defunct.
+%Britain has marched off a bioethical cliff with this vote.
+While we sympathise with those affected by mitochondrial disease, there are some things that we shouldnot do no matter how good the end result might be . and of course there are no guarantees that it will even work.+